 - After-Party: Free VIP club entry at a top Barcelona beach club

 17. Cooking lessons (Paella, Tapas, Sangria)

 One of the best experiences while traveling to a city is to try their food.
 How about learning to cook it by your own?
 This way you can do it again once you are back home.
-There are so many cooking lessons in Barcelona, but in order to get a local experience we do have a local recommendation, and even a 5% discount for you.
+There are so many cooking lessons in Barcelona, but in order to get a local experience we do have a local recommendation.

 18. Wine tasting, please!